brainupdaters/drlm-docs/docs/source/Install.rst

 	$ apt-get upgrade
 	$ apt-get install openssh-client openssl gawk nfs-kernel-server rpcbind isc-dhcp-server tftpd-hpa apache2 qemu-utils sqlite3 lsb-release bash-completion

 Get DRLM
 ~~~~~~~~

-You can obtain the DRLM package building it from the source code or downloading from www.drlm.org website
+You can obtain the DRLM package building it from the source code

 **Build DEB package from Source**